llSourcell/LearnML/README.md

 ##### Overview

 This is the Curriculum  for [Learn Machine Learning in 3 months (PyTorch Curriculum)](https://youtu.be/9rDhY1P3YLA) by Siraj Raval on Youtube.
 Beginners to Python will learn to build, train, deploy, scale & maintain modern Machine learning & Deep learning models.
 Each weekly assignment will teach you how to use a new concept or tool, like Docker, PyTorch, or Transformer Models.
 The Final Project will integrate everything you've learned into a Self Driving Car simulation.
 After completion, start an ML startup or find relevant work in the field.
-Together as a learning community, we're going to help each other succeed!
+The community that learns together, wins together.

 ##### Components
 - 🤝 Social: Join our [Discord](http://wizards.herokuapp.com) channel to find a study buddy